Rubber Roof Installation over gravel

 The self-adhering base will lie flat and stick to the fiber base.

-If the flashing is embedded in the tar and gravel roof, you need to clean that first.
+If the flashing is part of the tar and gravel roof, you need to clean that first.
 Use a flat bar and a hammer to chip away the old roofing material.
-Once you have it fairly clean, you can straighten the flashing by pounding it with a hammer and nail it down using regular roofing nails.
+Once you have it reasonably clean, you can straighten the flashing by pounding it with a hammer and nail it down using regular roofing nails.